NovamationCEO/nhl-pipeline/README.md

 - Tie tables together with foreign keys.
 Make sure they're populated in the right order, still.

 - Players are not populated.
 Under what conditions will that information be wanted?

+- Create APIs with 'pretty' output to meet requirements.

 # HOCKEY GENERAL INFORMATION